 “I deeply admire your resilience through so many hardships.”

-ADMIT: This is not your chance to prove them wrong.
-In fact, this is your chance to admit your own wrong-ness.
+Again, this is not your chance to prove them wrong.
+In fact, this is your chance to admit your own wrong-ness!
+Humility will set your experience apart from most “evangelistic” opportunities.
 Find a piece of the person’s story that connects with your own need for a Savior.
 Then tell the story how Jesus rescued you, adopted you, and changed your life forever.
 Here’s an example:

 “In my own life, I find no matter how hard I tried to balance out my good and bad, I always felt the scale tipping.
-But when I was 12, I finally understood that I am loved deeply by the God who created me.
+In high school, I finally understood that I am loved deeply by the God who created me.
 He sent Jesus to take the punishment I deserve for my imperfect identity.
 Now I have a relationship with God, not because I walked the right path, but because I trusted in Jesus to get me there.”

 K. Know The G.O.S.P.E.L.